-This Slow Cooker Chicken, Sausage, and Shrimp Gumbo is a New Orleans inspired dish that’s full of flavor!
-It’s comfort food to the max, hearty, and best of all it’s freezer friendly!
+This Slow Cooker Chicken Shrimp Sausage Gumbo is a New Orleans inspired dish that’s full of flavor!
+It’s comfort food to the max, hearty, and best of all, it’s freezer friendly!

-Now, I realize this is not the normal fare you see around here on Countryside Cravings but you know me, I am always willing to try out something new.
-I have made gumbo a handful of times and we absolutely love how flavorful it is.
+Now, I realize this is not the normal fare you see around here on Countryside Cravings, but you know me — I am always willing to try out something new.
+I have made chicken shrimp sausage gumbo a handful of times, and we absolutely love how flavorful it is.
 The only thing I don’t care for is how time consuming it is to make.
-So, I wanted to make a slow cooker version and after a few trial and errors, I think I nailed it.
+So, I wanted to make a crockpot gumbo version, and after a few trials and errors, I think I nailed it.

 A few other great slow cooker meals are: Slow Cooker Bacon Cheeseburger Tater Tot Casserole, Slow Cooker Pot Roast, Slow Cooker Chili Mac, and Slow Cooker Shredded Mexican Chicken.

-I tried to make this as easy as possible when making this recipe but found it absolutely necessary to keep the roux.
-It’s a crucial component and after doing some research about gumbo it’s what gives it so much flavor.
+I tried to make this recipe as easy as possible but found it absolutely necessary to keep the roux.
+It’s a crucial component, and after doing some research about gumbo, it’s what gives the dish so much flavor.
 So, that step cannot be deleted.
 However, using the slow cooker made this easier because you won’t have to stand at the pot stirring it so much.

-This may not be an authentic gumbo but I wanted to make it a little more manageable for the everyday cook.
-I have never been to New Orleans so I can’t say for sure how close this compares to the real deal.
-And don’t be intimidated by the roux, it really isn’t that hard and I took a picture (above) so you know what color to look for.
+This may not be an authentic shrimp and chicken gumbo, but I wanted to make it a little more manageable for the everyday cook.
+I have never been to New Orleans, so I can’t say for sure how close this compares to the real deal.
+And don’t be intimidated by the roux; it really isn’t that hard, and I took a picture (above), so you know what color to look for.

 What is a roux?

-A roux (pronounced roo) is a thickening agent made from flour and a fat (oil, butter, animal fat).
-The flour and fat are cooked together to get rid of the raw flour taste and depending on how long you cook it, it will develop a nutty flavor.
+A roux (pronounced roo) is a thickening agent made from flour and some form of fat (oil, butter, animal fat).
+The flour and fat are cooked together to get rid of the raw flour taste, and depending on how long you cook it, it will develop a nutty flavor.

 There are four types of roux: white, blond, medium brown, and dark brown.
-For this recipe, we need either a medium brown or dark brown roux and the picture towards the top of the post is a medium brown.
+For this recipe, we need either a medium brown or dark brown roux, and the picture towards the top of the post shows a medium brown.

-For this recipe, I chose to make a medium brown roux.
-Many gumbos use a dark brown roux but the longer you cook a roux it will start to lose its thickening power.
-I needed both flavor and thickening for this recipe and that’s why I decided on a medium brown roux.
+MEDIUM BROWN ROUX: Many gumbos use a dark brown roux, but the longer you cook a roux, the more it will start to lose its thickening power.
+I needed both flavor and thickening for this chicken shrimp and sausage gumbo recipe, and that’s why I decided on a medium brown roux.

-Start by choosing your fat.
-I chose butter for this recipe but you can also use oil or even bacon fat.
+MELT BUTTER: I chose butter for this recipe, but you can also use oil or even bacon fat.
 Melt the butter in a heavy saucepan or dutch oven over medium heat.
-Now you will need to add in the same amount of flour as fat.
-So if you melted 2 tablespoons of fat you will use 2 tablespoons of flour.
-For this recipe, we used 1/2 cup of butter so we will need 1/2 cup of flour.
+Now, you will need to add in the same amount of flour as fat.
+So if you melted 2 tablespoons of fat, you will use 2 tablespoons of flour.
+For this recipe, we used 1/2 cup of butter, so we will need 1/2 cup of flour.
 Add that to the pan and whisk to combine.

-Now, we will keep whisking almost constantly until we reach that medium brown color (about the color of peanut butter).
-This is key to making a good roux, whisking helps keep is smooth, silky, and helps prevent it from burning.
-If you see black spots it has burned and you will need to start over.
-Many will give suggested lengths of time it takes to achieve the different colored rouxs but I prefer to go by color because everyone’s stove cook differently.
-If you feel it is cooking way to fast lower the heat to a medium low.
+KEEP WHISKING: Now, we will keep whisking almost constantly until we reach that medium brown color (about the color of peanut butter).
+This is key to making a good roux; whisking helps keep it smooth and silky, and helps prevent it from burning.
+If you see black spots, it means it has burned, and you will need to start over.
+Many will give suggested lengths of time it takes to achieve the different colored roux, but I prefer to go by color because everyone’s stove cooks differently.
+If you feel it is cooking way too fast, then lower the heat to a medium low.

 Gumbo is more of a soup/stew that is served with rice.
 Jambalaya is a rice dish where the rice is actually cooked with the rest of the ingredients.

 Yes!!
-This does make a very large amount of food and it is freezer friendly!!
-You can freeze in single portions or larger portions.
-It will keep in the freezer for up to 6 months and just let thaw overnight and reheat as needed.
+This does make a very large amount of food, and shrimp and sausage gumbo is freezer friendly!!
+You can freeze it in single portions or larger portions.
+Crockpot gumbo will keep in the freezer for up to 6 months.
+Just let it thaw overnight and reheat as needed.

 - 1/2 cup butter or oil